 There is prior work on verifying the correctness of a behaviour with respect to individual consistency criteria.
 Examples include [7], which deals with verifying the correctness with respect to eventual consistency, [5], which investigates the feasibility of checking a concurrent implementation with respect to a consistency criterion that has a sequential specification, including sequential consistency, linearizability and conflict-serializability and [6], which focusses on correctness with respect to causal consistency.
 Our work provides a generic procedure for checking the correctness of read-write histories for all these individual consistency criteria.
 Further, [6] show that verification of correctness of a history with respect to causal consistency is NP-COMPLETE.
 However, for differentiated histories, the problem is solvable in polynomial time.
 In our work, we generalize the technique of computing the minimal visibility relation and checking for the absence of bad patterns for all the consistency criteria defined using our syntax.
-In [11], the authors models quiescent consistency using Mazurkiewicz Trace Theory to model the notion of independence between the events prior to the quiescent point.
-They work shows that the testing problem (which they call the membership problem) for a history is NP-COMPLETE.
-We cannot model quiescent consistency in our framework since we cannot model quiescent point.
-In [13], the authors present a detailed complexity analysis of the problem of testing the correctness of a history with respect to various consistency criteria.
-Our findings are consistent with the results from [13] with respect to hardness of testing consistency criteria that require the visibility relation to be a total order.
-In a recent work [12], the authors provide a technique for testing the correctness of a history of a datastore with respect to a weak consistency criterion.
-That work also characterizes correctness in terms of minimal visibility relation extending the session order (called program-order there) and the happened-before relation (called returnsbefore relation in [8]).
+In [12], the authors model quiescent consistency using Mazurkiewicz Trace

+Theory.
+They show that the testing problem (which they call the membership problem) for a history is NP-COMPLETE.
+We cannot model quiescent consistency in our framework since we cannot model a quiescent point.
+In [14], the authors present a detailed complexity analysis of the problem of testing the correctness of a history with respect to various consistency criteria.
+Our findings are consistent with the results from [14] with respect to hardness of testing consistency criteria that require the visibility relation to be a total order.
+In a recent work [13], the authors provide a technique for testing the correctness of a history of a data-store with respect to a weak consistency criterion.
+That work also characterizes correctness in terms of minimal visibility relation extending the session order (called program-order there) and the happened-before relation (called returns-before relation in [9]).
 Our work applies this concept to read-write stores, where we observe that correctness with respect to visibility constraints can be satisfied by constructing a minimal visibility relation while the correctness with respect to read-write specifications and arbitration constraints can be reduced to checking for absence of certain bad patterns.
-In particular, our characterization of the arbitration relation in terms of the conflict relation saves the step of searching through all possible arbitration relations which is used in [12].
+In particular, our characterization of the arbitration relation in terms of the conflict relation saves the step of searching through all possible arbitration relations which is used in [13].

-[15] deals with verification of red-blue consistency where, in a history, a subset of operations are labelled red while the remaining are labelled blue.
+[16] deals with verification of red-blue consistency where, in a history, a subset of operations are labelled red while the remaining are labelled blue.
 The blue operations are expected to satisfy a weaker consistency criterion, while the red operations are supposed to satisfy a stronger consistency criterion.
 The effects of the strong operations and weak operations are visible to each other.
 We can model this by setting $\varphi = \psi{thru}^{write} \wedge \psi{back}^{read}$.